chriseppstein/chriseppstein.github.com/content/posts/2010-08-16-sass-language-design.markdown

 experimentation and learning.

 At the end of the day, someone has to make a decision about whether a proposed feature is in or out.
-In almost all cases, Nathan and I come to an agreement -- sometimes this takes minutes, sometimes it takes weeks or more.
-But open source software is generally governed by a [benevolent dictatorship][dictator] and for at least a couple years now that person has been Nathan.
-I've found him to be increasingly good at this role.
-He's eager to hear new ideas, and careful in his consideration.
-With a well crafted argument, it is very possible to change his (and my) mind.
+In almost all cases, Natalie and I come to an agreement -- sometimes this takes minutes, sometimes it takes weeks or more.
+But open source software is generally governed by a [benevolent dictatorship][dictator] and for at least a couple years now that person has been Natalie.
+I've found her to be increasingly good at this role.
+She's eager to hear new ideas, and careful in her consideration.
+With a well crafted argument, it is very possible to change her (and my) mind.

 [dictator]: http://catb.org/~esr/writings/homesteading/homesteading/ar01s16.html
 [globbing-request]: http://github.com/nex3/haml/issues/issue/97